ibmresilient/resilient-community-apps/fn_teams/README.md

 ---
 ## Function - MS Teams: Delete Channel

-This function allows for deleting a MS Channel using the Microsoft Graph API.
-This provides SOAR with the ability to delete an existing MS Channel of a Team.
-A MS Team can have multiple channels, but each MS Group can have only one Team.
-In order to delete an MS Channel, it's MS Team/Group needs to be identified.
+This function deletes a MS Channel.
+A MS Team can be assigned to multiple channels.
+However, each MS Group can have only one Team.
+In order to delete an Channel, it's MS Team/Group needs to be identified.
 To locate this team for this operation, one of the following inputs can be used:

   * `ms_groupteam_id`
   * `ms_group_mail_nickname`
   * `ms_groupteam_name`

-**<ins>Note</ins>**: When multiple options are provided to locate the Graph object (Group or a Team), the `ms_group_mail_nickname` option will take precedence over the `ms_groupteam_name` option and the `ms_groupteam_id` option will take precedence over the other two options.
+**<ins>Note</ins>**: When multiple options are provided to locate the Graph object (Group or a Team), the `ms_group_mail_nickname` parameter will take precedence over `ms_groupteam_name`, and the `ms_groupteam_id` parameter will take precedence over the other two.

 <p align="center">
 <img src="./doc/screenshots/action_delete_channel.png" />